CallanMcNulty/ping-pong/README.md

   Example Input: 6
   Example Output [1, 2, "ping", 4, "pong", "ping"]

+* Substitute "pingpong" for multiples of 5 and 3 in output Example Input: 16
+  Example Output [1, 2, "ping", ..., 13, 14, "pingpong", 16]

 ## Support and contact details

 I can be contacted for support at jabberwocky222@gmail.com